doreenlulu/hair-refinery-salon/README.md

 ### Requirements

-- Either a computer, Ipad, tablet or phone
+- A fully functional computer, Ipad, tablet or phone
-- An access to internet connection
+- An access to a stable internet connection
-- Text editor
+- Text editor(For any alterations you may want to make)

 ### Installation process
 - $ git clone https://github.com/doreenlulu/hair-refinery-salon.git
-- $ cd MovieApp
+- $ cd hair-refinery-salon
 - $ google-chrome index.html

 ## Live link